doximity/swift-style-guide/README.markdown

 ## Closure Expressions

-Use trailing closure syntax only if there's a single closure expression parameter at the end of the argument list.
-Otherwise, use a descriptive name for each closure parameter.

 For method calls where closure arguments are specified by name (rather than using trailing closure syntax), add a newline before each parameter name (including the first)

 **Preferred:**